Immerse into the world of surreal paintings at Mumbai’s Jehangir Art Gallery

 What is Punarvasu's vision to promulgate his father's paintings?
 He shares that he will continue to exhibit his paintings in different cities.
 More so, in metropolitan cities to highlight the trials and tribulations faced by people who are forced to leave their villages and come to metropolitan cities.
 His father’s writings and paintings work in tandem to highlight this message.

-He also plans to have his short stories translated into the English language so that a wider audience can understand the turbulences in the lives of those who migrate.
+He intends to have his father's short stories translated into the English language.
+The idea behind doing so is to take the deeper nuances of migration to a wider audience.
 “The pain and agony which he felt when he migrated from his village to Dewas, and later to Indore was his creative fuel and again and again he harkened back to the simple village life, both in his writings and his paintings.”

 Also Read: Attend the second art carnival by The Bombay Art Society in Bandra